jgm/cmarkpdf/README.md

       algorithm.
 (In the future we might explore using Knuth-Prass.)
 - [x] List items (currently all treated as bulleted).
+- [x] Bullet lists should use different bullets at different indent level.
-- [ ] Proper list markers for ordered and bullet lists (bullet lists should use different bullets at different indent level).
+- [ ] Proper list markers for ordered lists
 - [x] Code spans
 - [x] Code blocks
 - [x] Block quotes